Breaking the Vicious Cycle of Bronchiectasis: The Role of Airway Clearance Therapy

 First we need to pay attention to infection with the use of antibiotics.
 But the most important part in these patients is getting it out, getting the infection out, getting the possibly toxic mucus out.
 In many individuals, cough is just not effective.
 So we need to rely on physical measures and that leads us to a discussion of airway clearance or bronchial hygiene.
 We have a variety of techniques that have been used and the direction has evolved through the years.

-Some patients find more effective the so-called high frequency chest while also literary devices of which there’s two main modalities.
+Some patients find more effective the so-called high frequency chest wall oscillation devices of which there’s two main modalities.
 The pneumatic or bladder type device has been available for almost 30 years.
 The device requires attach tubing you provide the pneumatic compression.
 It involves a vest that usually needs assistance to be applied and needs of course electricity to power the device.
 And I would say fortunately the field has improved vastly.

 There is a second device available that operates on a very different principle.
 It operates on a mechanical oscillatory technique.
 Advantages include its portability.
 A patient can be and is encouraged to be more mobile and the number of oscillations can be dialed for comfort in the areas for directed mechanical oscillation can be adjusted for those areas that need more attention.
 In summary the management of bronchiectasis returns us to the vicious cycle in interrupting that cycle.
 Airway clearance is crucial during the acute stages of an exacerbation in the hospital and to be followed during home management as well, daily if not more often.
 Following a management strategy are the keys to living a relatively healthy and reasonable life with bronchiectasis.